MatzoMT/csci4800/milestone4.md

 An experimental setup will allow us to get quantitative data to examine our research questions, many of which are centered around the time taken or ease of use of the new platforms.
 An experiment would involve recruiting from at least two different populations, students and instructors, to determine which prototype and view of eLC they will be given.
 Participants will be given the original eLC and a prototype of our product.
 We would observe the users as they perform certain tasks related to using the eLC gradebook and measure the time taken; for testing the instructor side, this would include setting up a grading structure and framework, and for the student side, this would include determining the student’s overall grade in a class.

 We also want to collect qualitative data on the user’s experiences and emotions while performing the tasks to address the more subjective aspect of our research question.
 Therefore, after the tasks, we would conduct a survey asking the participants qualitative questions such as whether they were able to complete a task successfully and whether they felt the task was easy to perform.
 By analyzing both the time taken to perform the above tasks and the percent of users who gave positive feedback among the two groups, we would then be able to determine the effects of our proposed redesign of the eLC grades page and compare the two designs.
+Surveys are well suited to this purpose because they are a low-cost, low-bias way to obtain precise results about subjetive questions.
+[1]

-Our testing experiment aligns with Ronald Fisher’s principles for Designed Experiments as follows:
+Our testing experiment aligns with Ronald Fisher’s principles for Designed Experiments [2] as follows:
 1. Comparison: For our experiment, the treatment would be the changes done to eLC, including adding frameworks, visualizing the setup of a gradebook, and other UI changes, while the control would be the current state of eLC.
 2. Randomization: The experiment will select participants randomly to minimize sources of bias.
 3. Statistical replication: Each trial will be repeated and analyzed for a user to fully complete their given task.
 The time and success to complete each task will be analyzed with other trials based on the number of attempts already taken.
 The setup of our experiment is easily replicable by another study.